lifegoodbitamihka/notes/README.md

 In more detail:
 Optimization at an early stage without sufficient understanding of the problem or system can lead to overcomplicated solutions, harder-to-maintain code, and potentially wasted effort if the optimizations don't actually improve the most critical parts of the application.
 It's crucial to strike a balance between efficiency and readability, always keeping the bigger picture and future maintenance in mind.

+# 2024-02-12
+- Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
+As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools.
+This will not only make you a more valuable asset to your team but also help you stay ahead of the competition.

+To stay current, make it a habit to read blogs, follow industry leaders, and attend conferences and workshops.
+Additionally, consider attending coding boot camps or online courses to learn new skills and stay on top of your game.
+Remember, continuous learning is the key to success in any field, including programming.